simplyequipped/portalmessenger/README.md

 Select a station to send a message or see stored message history (see the *Conversation* view section for more information).
 Use the add icon ( <img src="portalmessenger/static/icons/add-solid.svg" alt="add icon" width="25" height="25"/> ) near the bottom of the view to start a new conversation with a station.
 After pressing the add icon, you will enter the station callsign or group designator and then press *Add*.
 You will be redirected to the conversation for that station or group.

 The *Activity* view is dynamic and will update automatically as stations are heard and messages are received.
 Stations are shown in order of time since last heard.
-The *Aging (minutes)* setting is used to set how long after begin heard a station will be displayed in the list.
+The *Aging (minutes)* setting is used to set how long after being heard a station will be displayed in the list.

 When the *Messages* tab is selected, the menu will include an additonal *Delete Messages...* option.
 After selecting this menu option, a delete icon ( <img src="portalmessenger/static/icons/delete-hollow.svg" alt="trash can icon" width="25" height="25"/> ) will be displayed on each station message.
 Selecting the delete icon will remove all stored messages associated with that station and remove the station from the list.
 Select anywhere on the view (other than a delete icon) to hide the delete icons.